-When loan originators put time and money into implementing changes to their workflow, they are expecting there will be an improvement in one area or another.
+When LOs spend time and money implementing changes to their workflow, they expect an improvement in one area or another.
 Being able to calculate the positive or negative return you are getting on your mortgage software investment is critical to understanding which systems are actually helping your business, and which are not.

 Benchmarking performance indicators

-One key to calculating the ROI of your mortgage software is to take measure of performance indicators prior to implementing any changes to your workflow.
+One key to calculating the ROI of your mortgage software is to take measure-of-performance indicators prior to implementing any changes to your workflow.
 Establishing benchmarks allows for an apples-to-apples comparison of before and after performance.
-Example benchmarks include loans closed per year, days to close, staff hours per loan file, loans produced per team member, or any other significant metric you feel best demonstrates the change you desired (do you want to close more loans, or work fewer hours?).
+Example benchmarks include loans closed per year, days to close, staff hours per loan file, or loans produced per team member.
+This also can include any other significant metric you feel best demonstrates the change you desire.
+For example, do you want to close more loans or work fewer hours?

 There are a couple of fundamental guidelines for calculating the ROI of your mortgage software.
 The first is that you can never have a large enough dataset.
 The more data you have over a longer period of time, the more accurate your benchmarks.
 The second is to only make one process change at a time.
 This makes it possible to attribute any variation in your performance metrics to the specific change that was made.

 Calculating Mortgage Software ROI